 If you’re planning to buy a secure income, there’s lots to think about.
 Select a question below to see how buying an annuity works and what it could mean for you and your pensions savings.

-What features can I add to my secure incomes?
+What features can I add to my secure income?

-There are many types of secure incomes available – with lots of different features you can ‘bolt on’.
+There are many types of secure income available – with lots of different features you can ‘bolt on’.
 These features are designed to offer extra peace of mind for you and your family after you retire.
-However, it's likely that any extra features you choose to add will reduce the finishing level of your retirement income.
+However, it's likely that any extra features you choose to add will reduce the starting level of your retirement income.

 - Take care of your loved ones